-The National Director, Job Corps, shall:
+The National Office of Job Corps shall:

 - a.
-Arrange for a facility survey of each Job Corps center on a regularly scheduled basis. - b.
-Use the facility survey as the principal document to establish funding requirements and priorities for construction and rehabilitation at Job Corps facilities.
+Arrange for a facility survey of each Job Corps center every 3 years. - b.
+Use the facility survey as the principal document to establish yearly and 5-year funding requirements and priorities for construction and rehabilitation activities at Job Corps facilities. - c.
+Establish a Job Corps Facilities Database to maintain center data and results of the facility surveys.
+Database shall include, but not be limited to: - a.
+The site and building conditions for the center; - b.
+Real estate assets and warranties;